22 Best Places To Visit Outside London For Day Trips

 Notable landmarks include the two universities, 250-year-old Pulteney Bridge, spas, canals, and the 7th-century church known as Bath Abbey.
 These old structures and buildings are fine examples of Roman and Georgian architecture.

-Summer (June and September) is the best season to visit Bath, although it’s well worth visiting the city during the off-season (from November to February), as you will find fewer crowds.
+TIP: Early and late summer (June and September) is the best season to visit Bath, although it’s well worth visiting the city during the off-season (from November to February), as you will find fewer crowds.

-Bath is easy to explore on foot on a walking tour – just remember to wear comfortable walking shoes!
+Good to know: Bath is easy to explore on foot on a walking tour – just remember to wear comfortable walking shoes!

 Best Walking Tour of Bath (Rating 4.9/5)